 In this section, we report the manifold pursuit experiments on three sets of images.
-For more detailed description refer to a Ph.D. dissertation (Shi, 2008).
+More detailed description is refer to a Ph.D dissertation Shi (2008).

 The images in this experiment are from Flickr.com, Corel image database and our own collection.
-The images are approximately $400 \times 600$ pixels, and we crop image patches of $19 \times 19$ pixels.
+The images are approximately 400×600 pixels, and we crop image patches of 19×19 pixels.